Pulling color from the unexpected

 A temporary (and no longer available) website for this piece was designed to run in tandem with the exhibit.

 A year later I found three more backup singers to back me up while I did a single load of laundry at the laundromat.
-This time, I chose the outfits and the wigs, and we even had a couple of rehearsals.
-On the day of the performance, one of my trusty backups singers accidentally disappeared, so I had to take on the role of backup singer number three and hire couple of friends to do their laundry.
-We sung and sweat and spun on laundry carts, we stomped our feet and shimmied for 46 minutes straight.
-It was an enlightening and partially shamanistic laundry experience, one I certainly will not forget.
+On the day of the performance, one of my trusty backups singers called in sick, so I had to take on the role of backup singer number three.
+As strangers and friends washed and dried their clothes, we sung and sweat and spun on laundry carts for an entire 46 minutes.

-Another year or so later, I hired three more backup singers to accompany me through rush hour traffic.
+Eventually, three more backup singers accompanied me through rush hour traffic.
 The night was dark and drizzly and the traffic slow moving - perfectly miserable and mundane conditions for soulful backup.

 One year later and nine months pregnant, I hired three more singers to sing to me while doing domestic chores around the house.